4W4I5/Semester-5-Notes/DB/DB 29 August, 2023.md

 kill me if i have to take any more of these classes -->

 21minRec: missed an attribute? gonna do taht after attendence

+39:31: ISO Notation used